hurstin/HNG-state-1-project/readme.md

 # HNG stage 1 project

-built using modern technologies: javascript, nodejs and express
+built using modern technologies: javascript, nodejs and express and more